 - 2 egg yolks

 - 8 ounces inside of white bread torn into pieces, plus a good chunk of heel or similar for cleaning the grinder

 - Finely chop the mushrooms, then saute in a pan without adding fat until they've given up their water and are wilted.
 Add a drizzle of cooking oil and a pinch of salt and cook until the mixture starts to brown.

 - Soak the bread pieces in milk for a 5 minutes, gently squeeze them dry and reserve.
 Discard the milk.

 - Toast and grind the bay, thyme and spices and reserve.
 Combine the chicken leg meat and livers with the soaked bread, spices, salt and pepper and grind through the medium die of the meat grinder, then transfer to a bowl, preferably resting in ice in another bowl to keep it cold.

 - Making sure the meat is well chilled, grind again through the smallest die of the meat grinder. pass a heel of bread through the grinder at the end to make sure you get as much meat as possible.
 This step is optional, but gives the best texture.

 - If grinding through the fine die is difficult for you, it's ok to grind it through the medium die twice.

-- Mix in the brandy and egg yolks, then cook a small piece to test the flavor.
+- Mix in the bacon, mushrooms, brandy and egg yolks, then cook a small piece to test the flavor.
 Adjust by mixing in some salt to taste, then repeat until it tastes good to you.
 It should be a little salty, since you'll be serving it cold.

 - Ideally you'll let the chicken mixture rest overnight to build flavor now.